Dash0 Raises $110M Series B at $1B Valuation

 When running in Kubernetes, additional configuration is needed for complete host metrics collection:

-To get utilization ratio metrics (e.g., system.memory.utilization
+To get utilization ratio metrics (e.g., system.memory.utilization), enable them explicitly:

 To add hostname information to your metrics, use the resource detection processor: